simplex-chat/simplex-chat/docs/FAQ.md

 ### I do not know my database passphrase

 If you are prompted to enter database passphrase and you do not know it, this could have happened due to:
-- Error during SimpleX Chat installation on desktop.
-- Migration of app data from one device to another while using unsupported migration tool (Use SimpleX Chat's own migration tool only)
 - You may have forgotten the passphrase.
-(There is no other way to access your data)
+(There is no other way to access your data).
+- Migration of app data from one device to another while using unsupported migration process, e.g. via iCloud backup.
+Use SimpleX Chat's own migration process in the app Settings.

+In the previous desktop app versions it could also happen in case of error during SimpleX Chat installation.

-You can resolve it by deleting the app's database: (WARNING: this results in deletion of all profiles, contacts)
+You can resolve it by deleting the app's database: (WARNING: this results in deletion of all profiles, contacts and messages)
 - on Android/iOS, uninstall the app and install it again.
-- on Windows, delete folder C:\AppData\Roaming\SimpleX, you can find it by pressing Windows key + R and entering %appdata%
+- on Windows, delete folder `C:\AppData\Roaming\SimpleX`, you can find it by pressing Windows key + R and entering `%appdata%`.
-- on Linux/Mac, delete directories ~/.local/share/simplex and ~/.config/simplex, where ~ represents your home directory (/home/user)
+- on Linux/Mac, delete directories `~/.local/share/simplex` and `~/.config/simplex`, where `~` represents your home directory (/home/user)
-- on Flatpak, delete directory ~/.var/app/chat.simplex.simplex
+- on Flatpak, delete directory `~/.var/app/chat.simplex.simplex`.

 ## Privacy and security